STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

-The fact that ImageNet/KINETICS-400 pretraining does not lead to significant improvement in performance indicates the fact that higher quality visual features do not contribute towards visual relationship reasoning.
-Effective visual relationship reasoning is a result of other forms of data including bounding box information and relative spatial positioning.
-This can be confirmed by the performance of Coordinate-only model in the case of ImageNet-VidVRD training, in comparison to any pretraining.
+It is evident from the results that effective visual relationship reasoning results not only from rich visual cues (from ImageNet or Kinetics400 pretraining), but also from additional cues such as relative spatial positioning, bounding box, and language-based information.
 It can also be noticed that the jump in accuracy after pretraining is much more pronounced in the case of ImageNet-VidVRD training than SpatialSense training.
-This indicates the importance of dynamic information for effective visual relationship reasoning.
+This indicates the importance of dynamic information for effective visual reasoning.